seniorsolt/BotFuzzer/README.md

 To use this feature, add `OPENAI_API_KEY` in the `.env` file as mentioned above.
 You can also use a local model if its backend provides an OpenAI-compatible API.
 Simply set `OPENAI_BASE_URL` in the `.env` file.

+## Setting for visual representaion

+You can change some options in xml_constants.py to get diagram you like.

 ## Contributing

 Contributions are welcome in any form